leandrosax10/cloneIntefarceNetflix/README.md

-# clone da Intefarce do Netflix.
+# Clone da Intefarce do Netflix.

 Utilizei as seguintes tecnologias: